regismantunes/RA.SDK/README.md

 ## About the Project

 The **RegisAntunes.Utilities** and **RegisAntunes.Utilities.Windows** NuGet package offers a collection of time-saving utilities for developers with general-purpose utility classes and extensions for .NET, designed to centralize, improve, and simplify common development tasks.
 The test project use [xUnit](https://xunit.net/) to ensure reliability, fill free to sugest new implementations.

+The solution also contains **RA.Console.DependecyInjection**, a lightweight console framework that discovers commands via attributes, binds arguments automatically (with optional custom builders), integrates with Microsoft.Extensions.DependencyInjection, and provides a built-in help system.

 ## **RegisAntunes.Utilities** Features